Introduction to Culture Studies, SS 2010

 John Maynard Smith: The Origin of Life

-and here is an interesting BBC documentary series by a Scottish professor:
+and here is an interesting BBC documentary series on the history of geology (from a Scottish perspective, but then, that’s not too much of a distortion of reality):

 Study the following maps: